shubhamay09/IntelliRehab-Physiotherapy/README.md

 ## How We Built It

-IntelliRehab-Physiotherapy is a **client-side Python application** with a fully-featured GUI.
-Key technologies:

 * **MediaPipe** – pose tracking and motion analysis
 * **OpenCV** – real-time video processing
 * **NumPy** – data manipulation
 * **PyQt5** – interactive GUI
 * **TensorFlow / PyTorch** – AI model integration for exercise recognition and feedback

-This allows accurate posture analysis, exercise recommendations, and progress tracking.
+This allows **accurate posture analysis**, exercise recommendations, and progress tracking.

 ---